RTimal/wikipedia-image-search/README.md

 Features

 - Discover new images on Wikipedia
-- Search for images
+- Search Wikipedia for images
-- Guess what an image is about and check your answer.
+- Tap on an image to guess what it's about and check your answer.
+- Visit Wikipedia page from image details

 ### Tech
 * [AndroidStudio] - Version 2.3.3